obhox/dataDesign/README.md

 ## 🤝 Contributing

-We welcome contributions to Flow!
+We welcome contributions to dataDesign!
 Here's how you can help:

 ### Ways to Contribute